-Samsung uses the word Ultra to denote it’s biggest and best smartphone of that generation.
-Last year, the Galaxy S20 got an Ultra model, trumping the standard S20 in sheer size and brawn.
+Samsung uses the word Ultra to denote its biggest and best smartphone of that generation.
+The Galaxy S20 got an Ultra model, trumping the standard S20 in sheer size and brawn.
 Then, a few months later, the Galaxy Note 20 Ultra carried suit.
 But now, it’s 2021, and Samsung is back again, boldly branding Ultra on a new Galaxy S device, the Galaxy S21 Ultra.

-With the Galaxy S21 Ultra, it’s clear Samsung learned from last year’s mistakes.
+With the Galaxy S21 Ultra, it’s clear Samsung learned from its mistakes.
 The successor to the Galaxy S20 Ultra uses a brand new 108MP sensor aided by a laser-guided focus system, adds an additional 10x optical telephoto sensor, and utilizes a dynamic AMOLED display that can scale down to just 10Hz for better battery life.
-The S21 Ultra arguably looks much nicer than last year’s flagship too, and comes in at $200 less, starting at $1,199.
+The S21 Ultra arguably looks much nicer than 2020’s flagship too, and comes in at $200 less, starting at $1,199.

 But with so many incredible smartphones on the market for less than $1,000, is there room for Samsung’s $1,200 beast of a device?
 This is Android Authority’s Samsung Galaxy S21 Ultra review.

 Update March, 2022: Added information on the improved update promise, alternative devices, and more.

 - 165.1 x 75.6 x 8.9mm, 229g

 - Gorilla Glass Victus

 - Infinity-O selfie cutout